-- 1. The switch can not be managed through the disabled port.
+- 1. The switch cannot be managed through the disabled port.
 Please enable the port which is used to manage the switch. - 2.
-The parameters of the port members in a LAG should be set as the same. - 3.
-For TL-SG5412F, 9 to 12 SFP slots and 9T-12T RJ45 ports are Combo ports, which means that they cannot be configured at the same time.
-Users can choose one to use depending on the actual network requirements but not simultaneously.
-When one port is working, the other is disabled.
+The parameters of the port members in a LAG should be set as the same. - For TL-SL3428, when using the SFP port with a 100M module or a gigabit module, you need to configure its corresponding Speed and Duplex mode.
+For 100M module, please select 100MFD while select 1000MFD for gigabit module.
+By default, the Speed and Duplex mode of SFP port is 1000MFD.